|“History of the Livesey Coat of Arms”

 to add to this information.

 The answer may be hidden in some family treasure in their attic or museum or library.
-The LHS would be pleased and grateful to receive any additional
+The Livesay Historical Society would be pleased and grateful to

 |surrounding the coat are not specified in the Herald College